HipexBV/DeployConfiguration/README.md

 ## Required environment variables
 Some specific environment variables are required to allow the deploy image access to the git repository or to be able to send out notifications.
-These variables can be set as environment variables in CI (recommended) or using the `Configuration::addEnvironmentVariable()` method.

 ### Required
 - `SSH_PRIVATE_KEY` Unencrypted SSH key.
 The key needs to have access to: main git repository, private packages